IBM i DevOps TechTalk

 Alan Ashley – Andrew, so we hear a lot about VS Code these days.
 What is VS Code?

 Andrew Clark – Vs Code is the hot new editor that is coming into the IBM i workspace.
-Vs Code has kind of taken over the de facto editor space for the younger generations.
+VS Code has kind of taken over the de facto editor space for the younger generations.
 So where in the past people coming out of college would have experience with something like Eclipse, now they’re coming out of college with experience with VS Code.

 VS Code is developed by Microsoft.
 It’s actually a code editor.
 It’s not an IDE and it’s unfortunately named VS Code.
 Visual Studio Code has basically nothing to do with Visual Studio, which many people are familiar with.
 Visual Studio is a heavyweight IDE.
 We’re talking about 50 gigabyte install of Visual Studio on your desktop that does a lot of the Microsoft development language tooling while VS Code is a much smaller install, less than 500 megabytes, so 100th of the size in many cases.
 It’s kind of a throwback to development from my youth, kind of keyboard driven very fast, very light.
 Not a lot of graphics inside of the screen.
 So it’s a much more natural fit for people that are used to using the command line, which tends to be the younger developer, because they usually learn Git from the command line as well.